-- overall performance of the equity markets; - our operating performance and the performance of other similar companies;
+- overall performance of the equity markets; - our operating performance and the performance of other similar companies; - the published opinions and third-party valuations by banking and market analysts; - results from our ongoing clinical trials and future clinical trials with our current and future product candidates or of our competitors; - changes in our projected operating results that we provide to the public, our failure to meet these projections or changes in recommendations by securities analysts that elect to follow our common stock; - regulatory or legal developments in the United States and other countries;

-- the published opinions and third-party valuations by banking and market analysts; - results from our ongoing clinical trials and future clinical trials with our current and future product candidates or of our competitors; - changes in our projected operating results that we provide to the public, our failure to meet these projections or changes in recommendations by securities analysts that elect to follow our common stock; - regulatory or legal developments in the United States and other countries; - the level of expenses related to future product candidates or clinical development programs; - our failure to achieve product development goals in the timeframe we announce; - announcements of acquisitions, strategic alliances or significant agreements by us or by our competitors; - recruitment or departure of key personnel; - the economy as a whole and market conditions in our industry; - trading activity by a limited number of stockholders who together beneficially own a majority of our outstanding common stock; - the expiration of market standoff or contractual lock-up agreements; - the size of our market float: - · the ongoing and future impact of the COVID-19 pandemic and actions taken to slow its spread; and - · any other factors discussed in this prospectus.
+- changes in the structure of healthcare payment systems; - the level of expenses related to future product candidates or clinical development programs; - our failure to achieve product development goals in the timeframe we announce; - announcements of acquisitions, strategic alliances or significant agreements by us or by our competitors; - recruitment or departure of key personnel; - the economy as a whole and market conditions in our industry; - the expiration of market standoff or contractual lock-up agreements; - the size of our market float; - the ongoing and future impact of the COVID-19 pandemic and actions taken to slow its spread; and - any other factors discussed in this Annual Report on Form 10-K.

-In addition, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many immuno-oncology companies.
-Stock prices of many immuno-oncology companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies.
+In addition, the stock markets in general, and the Nasdaq Global Market in particular, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many immuno-oncology companies.
+Stock prices of many immuno-oncology companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies, and we have in the past experienced volatility that has been unrelated or disproportionate to our operating performance.
+From July 10, 2020 through March 5, 2021, the closing price of our common stock has ranged between \$7.63 and \$17.62 per share.
 The trading prices for common stock of other biopharmaceutical companies have also been highly volatile as a result of the COVID-19 pandemic.
 In the past, stockholders have filed securities class action litigation following periods of market volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business and adversely affect our business.